jstormes/MfgRteCalc/README.md

 * Consumables - materials consumed in the manufacturing process.
 Must be included in COGS.
 * Outsourced work - Work or assembles done outside the company.
 * Build asset - A tool, skilled person, or machine needed to build a given assembly
+* Node/Machine/Device setting - A list of setting the machine at the location should be set to.
+Also, must have defaults.

+Node setting should be a standard interface supported by the node.

 ## Routing